-At first, I tried to use a Linear Congruential Generator, because it seemed easy to implement.
+At first, I tried to use a Linear Congruential Generator, because it seemed easier to implement.
 However, with the parameters I chose, the period was small enough that I could hear a distinct tone in the output.
-I could have probably eliminated this by choosing better parameters, but I didn’t want to spent a bunch of time tuning the parameters.
+I could have probably eliminated this by choosing better parameters, but I didn't want to spent a bunch of time tuning the parameters.

 I then looked into using a Mersenne Twister, because it seemed like a popular choice.
 I ultimately decided it against it as it seemed hard to implement.
 I also worried that it might be too slow, considering I'd want to be sending bits to the GPIO pin as fast as possible to ensure the snare sound had enough high-end frequencies.

 Finally, I settled on XorShift, which was fast and had a basic implementation.

 After figuring out how to synthesize the song, I needed to figure out how to store it.
 The trial version of CrossWorks Studio that I was using restricted me to a 16kB code size.
 I initially wanted to include multiple long songs (although I later scrapped this due to time constraints), so I needed to find an efficient way to store each note, drum, and indicator on the screen.

 I decided early on to try to fit the information for each beat into a small integer and store these integers in an array.
 I looked into what information I would need to store: